[Fixed] Windows Media Creation Tool Can't Find USB Error: We Can't Find a USB Flash Drive

 Or you can directly convert the primary partition to logical drives with EaseUS partition management software.

-Step 3: Click the "Execute 1 Operation" button and then choose "Apply" to begin the conversion.
-Please note that reboot is required for this operation.
-So save the crucial files in advance.
+Step 3.
+Click the "Execute 1 Operation" button and then choose "Apply" to begin the conversion.

 7. Use Refus to Create a Bootable USB Drive